 # Have a preplanned objective before usage

-You must have a clear educational objective before using your vice.
+You must have a clear enrichment-based objective before using your vice.
 This is how you rewire your brain to associate your vice as a tool and tool alone.

 If your objective is learn how to fold clothes on YouTube you must have this knowledge pre-instilled in your brain before any browsing is done.